 Tarrant*, A.M., M.F.
 Baumgartner*, B.H.
 Hansen, D. Altin, T. Nordtug, and A.J.
 Olsen.
 Transcriptional profiling of reproductive development, lipid storage and molting throughout the last juvenile stage of the marine copepod Calanus finmarchicus.
 Frontiers in Zoology. accepted. *These two authors made equal contributions to this paper.

 Baumgartner, M.F., T. Hammar, and J. Robbins.
 Development and assessment of a new dermal attachment for short-term tagging studies of baleen whales.
-Methods in Ecology and Evolution. accepted.
+Methods in Ecology and Evolution. in press.

 Baumgartner, M.F., K.M.
 Stafford, P. Winsor, H. Statscewich, and D.M.
 Fratantoni.
 2014.
 Glider-based passive acoustic monitoring in the Arctic.
 Marine Technology Society Journal 40(5):40-51.
 (Special Issue on "Progress in Polar Research Instrumentation and Methodologies")

 Silva, M.A., R. Prieto, I. Cascão, M.I.
 Seabra, M. Machete, M.F.
 Baumgartner, and R.S.
 Santos.
 2014.
 Spatial and temporal distribution of cetaceans in the mid-Atlantic waters around the Azores.
 Marine Biology Research 10:123-137.
 PDF